shudipta/https-book-server/docs/reference/scanner_run.md

       --enable-swagger-ui                                       Enables swagger ui on the apiserver at /swagger-ui --failure-policy FailurePolicy                            Define how errors from the docker registry are handled.
 Allowed values are Ignore or Fail. (default Ignore)
   -h, --help                                                    help for run
+      --highest-acceptable-severity Severity                    Defines the highest acceptable level of vulnerability.
+If an image contains a vulnerable feature with higher severity, it will be rejected by validating webhook.
+If an image contains vulnerabilities at this level or lower, the image will be allowed to run. (default Low)
       --kubeconfig string                                       kubeconfig file pointing at the 'core' kubernetes server.
       --profiling                                               Enable profiling via web interface host:port/debug/pprof/ (default true)
       --qps float                                               The maximum QPS to the master from this client (default 100)